Open-EO/openeo-python-client/docs/udf.rst

     """,context={"from_parameter": "context"}) # the UDF is now context aware

 In the example above, the user stores a preferred value of `0.0001`, which can be passed to the UDF and used by the function.
-Later, this value is accessed by calling `context["key"]` within the UDF.
+Later, this value is accessed by calling `context["factor"]` within the UDF.

 Example: ``apply_dimension`` with a UDF
 ========================================